Relative cyclotomic structures and equivariant complex cobordism: Relative

 \begin{warning} The functor $\epsilon$ preserves weak equivalences between cofibrant objects in the category of commutative ring orthogonal spectra, and so admits a left derived functor $\epsilon^{\bL}$ from the homotopy category of commutative ring orthogonal spectra to the homotopy category of $\bT$-equivariant commutative ring orthogonal spectra.
 However, the composite with the derived forgetful functor to the equivariant stable category is not the left derived functor of $\epsilon$ from orthogonal spectra to $\bT$-equivariant orthogonal spectra.

 Specifically, let $R$ be a cofibrant commutative ring orthogonal spectrum and let $X\to R$ be a cofibrant approximation in the category of orthogonal spectra.
-Then the underlying non-equivariant spectrum of the derived geometric fixed point functor $\bL\Phi^{C_{p}} \epsilon X$ is equivalent to $X$, whereas by~\cite{BM-cycl23}, the underlying non-equivariant spectrum of $\bL\Phi^{C_{p}} \epsilon R$ is equivalent to $R\otimes(*\amalg BC_{p})$ (tensor in the category of commutative ring orthogonal spectra). \end{warning}
+Then the underlying non-equivariant spectrum of the derived geometric fixed point functor $\bL\Phi^{C_{p}} \epsilon X$ is equivalent to $X$, whereas by Theorem~A of~\cite{BM-cycl23}, the underlying non-equivariant spectrum of $\bL\Phi^{C_{p}} \epsilon R$ is equivalent to $R\otimes(*\amalg BC_{p})$ (tensor in the category of commutative ring orthogonal spectra).
+Because of this possible point of confusion, we \emph{never} again explicitly refer to a derived functor for $\epsilon$ in this paper; however, since we often ask for $R$ to be a cofibrant commutative ring orthogonal spectrum, we are implicitly using the commutative ring derived functor. \end{warning}

 We lift $THH^{\epsilon R}$ as a functor to $\bT$-equivariant $\epsilon R$-modules using the following result of~\cite[1.8]{ABGHLM}.
 In it, the $THH(R)$-module structure on $\epsilon R$ comes from the map of $\bT$-equivariant commutative ring orthogonal spectra $THH(R)\to \epsilon R$ adjoint under Proposition~\ref{prop:tensor} to the canonical isomorphism $R\iso i\epsilon R$.